atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/identifying-key-roles.md

 ---
 title: Identifying Key Roles
 meta_title:
 description: Learn the key stakeholders for a dashboard design process.
 section: book
 number: 50
 authors:
-- author: _people/matt.md
+- _people/matt.md
 reviewers:
-- reviewer: _people/dave.md
+- _people/dave.md
-image: /assets/images/how-to-design-a-dashboard/identifying_key_roles/groupPic.png
+image: "/assets/images/how-to-design-a-dashboard/identifying_key_roles/groupPic.png"
 is_featured: false
-published: true
 img_border_on_default: false
 feedback_doc_url: https://docs.google.com/document/d/1JK4JtcC-qqVX-vt4Xe8S5i0f5cspvrBeEuW6Ej8ucYc/edit?usp=sharing

 ---
 ![](/assets/images/how-to-design-a-dashboard/identifying_key_roles/groupPic.png)

 In a dashboard design project, multiple people are involved in making it a success.
 Key stakeholders need to be defined from the start to facilitate optimal collaboration and communication during the appropriate steps of the process.
 There are 4 key stakeholders with corresponding responsibilities in a typical dashboard project.